haifengl/bigdata/README.md

-should be able to get the keys “for free”, without having to perform any queries to discover them, e.g. user id, session id, etc. If Bitcask is used as storage backend, Riak also supports automatic expiry of keys, which is helpful to session management [^17].
-Since it is schemaless, binaries such as images and PDF documents can be stored directly [^18].
-On the other hand, structured data (e.g. relational tables) should be denormalized and usually stored as JSON or XML.
+should be able to get the keys “for free”, without having to perform any queries to discover them, e.g. user id, session id, etc. If Bitcask is used as storage backend, Riak also supports automatic expiry of keys, which is helpful to session management.[^15] Since it is schemaless, binaries such as images and PDF documents can be stored directly.[^16] On the other hand, structured data (e.g. relational tables) should be denormalized and usually stored as JSON or XML.